Chapter 4: Construction Details, Section 24: Stabilized Soils

 - Determining the volume of slurry spread for a known length and reducing the resulting value to the weight of lime.

 - Prohibit any method of spreading lime that precludes determining the spread rate.
 Record daily spread rates, both spot-check and overall, in the daily report.

 - Decide how far ahead of the mixing operation the lime may be spread and advise the contractor accordingly.
-Base the decision on the variables involved in each particular The contractor must not spread the lime so far ahead of the mixing operation that wind might blow it away.
+Base the decision on the variables involved in each particular.
+The contractor must not spread the lime so far ahead of the mixing operation that wind might blow it away.
 Neither must lime in a slurry form be spread so far ahead of the mixing operation that it would dry before being mixed.

 - After the spreading of the lime and until the end of the specified curing period, prohibit any traffic, except equipment performing the work, from passing over the basement material.

-- Ensure rolling equipment meets specifications.
+- Verify that rolling equipment meets specifications.